doganulus/python-monitors/README.md

-# python-monitors
+# About python-monitors
-A pure Python package to monitor formal specifications over temporal sequences.
-Please see the project [Reelay](https://github.com/doganulus/reelay) for high-performance monitoring using C++ and other target platforms such as Robot Operating System (ROS).
+ python-monitors` is a pure Python package to monitor formal specifications over temporal sequences.
+It supports several specification languages such as regular expressions and variants of temporal logic.
+The usage is fairly easy thanks to Python and allows fast prototyping of applications that monitor temporal sequences using these specifications.
+For high-performance monitoring tasks, please see the project [Reelay](https://github.com/doganulus/reelay) that targets C++ applications.

 # Install
 The latest release of the package can be installed via `pip` such that